 Mt.
 Rose will continue to practice a heightened level of cleaning and disinfecting procedures, as well as an increased frequency of sanitizing high-touch areas.
 All cleaning products used will follow CDC and EPA guidance on agents which are effective against COVID-19.

 Contactless payments (Mt.
 Rose Pass Pay, Apple Pay, Google Pay) are preferred.
 Log in to your account to add Pass Pay to your season pass.

-Lodge facilities will have overall capacity limitations and seating restrictions to meet required indoor operating guidelines.
+Lodge facilities will have overall capacity limitations and seating restrictions to meet applicable federal, state and local indoor operating guidelines.

 We ask that guests do not congregate in large groups while at the mountain, including but not limited to areas around the lodge or in the parking lots.
 Please, no multicar tailgating, bbq’s, bashes, wing-dings, ragers, shindigs, or hootenannies.

 Please maintain proper distance in lift queues, obey posted signs, and notify an attendant for any assistance.

 1. Have you experienced any of the following symptoms in the past 48 hours:

 - Fever or chills